 List of Best Java Alternatives

 This guide aims to provide Java developers with some ideas of great alternatives to Java.
 It will show you both open-source and commercial platforms.
-As we have seen above, there are many downsides associated with using Java so let’s look at alternatives, especially those that address the said issues.
+As we have seen above, there are many downsides associated with using Java.
+So let’s look at the Java alternatives, especially those that address the said issues.
 The following are the best Java alternatives:

 Python’s high-level readability makes it easier for new developers to learn and master the language.
 Python has been used in scientific computing, web development, machine learning, etc. It is also very good at tackling problems that Java struggles with, such as memory management or debugging issues efficiently.